 Quarantine Your Dog

-Some vets may also recommend your dog be quarantined to reduce the chances of spreading the disease through environmental contamination.
-This may be necessary especially if you have other pets or kids.
+Some vets may also recommend quarantining your dog to reduce the chances of spreading the disease through environmental contamination.
+This may be necessary, especially if you have other pets or kids.
+This is usually when we remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.

 So…

-If you feel like your dog my have been infected with dermatophytosis, (or any other fungal infections for that matter) be sure to have him or her checked out by a professional.
-This way you can be certain that you’re doing everything that you can to ensure that he or she is getting the proper care.
+If you feel your dog may have been infected with dermatophytosis (or any other fungal infections), be sure to have them checked out by a professional.
+This way, you can be confident that you’re doing everything possible to ensure they get the proper care.
+Like our saying goes around here…

 “When in doubt, have a vet check it out!”